1996scarlet/ArcFace-Multiplex-Recognition/README.md

 ## Citation

-If you find *InsightFace* useful in your research, please consider to cite the following related papers:

 ```
-@inproceedings{deng2019retinaface,
-    title={RetinaFace: Single-stage Dense Face Localisation in the Wild},
+@inproceedings{deng2020retinaface,
+  title={Retinaface: Single-shot multi-level face localisation in the wild},
-    author={Deng, Jiankang and Guo, Jia and Yuxiang, Zhou and Jinke Yu and Irene Kotsia and Zafeiriou, Stefanos},
+  author={Deng, Jiankang and Guo, Jia and Ververas, Evangelos and Kotsia, Irene and Zafeiriou, Stefanos},
-    booktitle={arxiv},
-    year={2019}
+  booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition},
+  pages={5203--5212},
+  year={2020}
 }

-@inproceedings{deng2018arcface,
-    title={ArcFace: Additive Angular Margin Loss for Deep Face Recognition},
+@inproceedings{deng2019arcface,
+  title={Arcface: Additive angular margin loss for deep face recognition},
-    author={Deng, Jiankang and Guo, Jia and Niannan, Xue and Zafeiriou, Stefanos},
+  author={Deng, Jiankang and Guo, Jia and Xue, Niannan and Zafeiriou, Stefanos},
-    booktitle={CVPR},
+  booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition},
+  pages={4690--4699},
   year={2019}
 }
 ```